Trek Farley 5 2019 Review

 In typical Trek bikes fashion, the Farley 5 is clad in a quite a few Bontrager, Trek's house brand, parts.
 This includes virtually all of the cockpit components like the 750mm wide alloy handlebar, 80mm stem, and the XR Trail Comp lock on grips.
 Our testers tend to prefer shorter stems and slightly wider handlebars, but 750mm isn't too far off the mark and will be wide enough for most riders.
 Trek also mounted a Bontrager Arvada saddle atop a basic alloy seat post that is held in place by a non-quick release seat post clamp.
 The saddle works just fine but isn't quite as comfortable as the WTB saddles found on some of the other models.
 We also prefer quick release seat post clamps on bikes with rigid seat posts to speed up changes in saddle height.

 As with most fat bikes, the Farley 5 has SUNringle Mulefut rims.
 In this case, they are 80mm wide in a 27.5" size and are laced to a set of Bontrager hubs with 12 x 197mm rear and 15 x 150mm front axle spacing.
-We've read complaints online about the durability of these hubs but ours worked well throughout the course of our testing.
+We've read complaints online about the durability of these hubs, but ours worked well throughout our testing.
 Unlike all of the other fat bikes in this review, the Farley is mounted up with massive 4.5" Bontrager Gnarwhal tires.
-These tires are the widest of all the models we tested and they provide the best floatation and really impressive traction on both snow and dirt.
-Due to the girth of these tires, testers expected the Farley to roll slower and generally feel more sluggish side to side but that was not the case.
+These tires are the widest of all the models we tested, and they provide the best floatation and impressive traction on both snow and dirt.
+Due to the girth of these tires, testers expected the Farley to roll slower and generally feel more sluggish side to side, but that was not the case.
 The 15.5" and 17.5" frame sizes of this bike come with a 4.5" Bontrager Barbegazi rear tire.